Yi-Xia-2010/CRAVE/README.md

 Step 6   convert              Ren'Py conversion (outputs .rpy files,the code is in the Evaluation folder)
 ```

 Step 5 and 6 are not included in CRAVE.
+For Step 5 and 6, run the `parse.py` and `convert.py` in the Evaluation foleder.
 To deploy, copy the contents of `chapter_renpy/` into the `game/` directory of a newly created Ren'Py project.
 And copy the`locations/` and `characters/` into the `game/images/`.

 ---